cityofaustin/vision-zero/README.md

 The Vision Zero Crash Data System is a suite of tools which support the City of Austin's [Vision Zero program](https://www.austintexas.gov/department/vision-zero), which seeks to reduce people hurt or killed by traffic crashes in Austin, TX.

-The system has a primary focus on storing, editing, and analyzing traffic crash data, and comprises following core components:
+The system has a primary focus on storing, editing, and analyzing traffic crash data, and comprises these core components:

 - Vision Zero Database (VZD): A postgresql database which stores crash and crash-related records
 - Vision Zero Editor (VZE): A web application which enables City staff to browse and edit crash data